paulboutin/pi-music-display/README.md

 - Local Development: Run npm run docker:up to build and start both services.
 - Production Deployment: Adjust environment variables as needed and deploy the Docker containers to your target environment (e.g., a Raspberry Pi running Docker).

+## Manual Testing

+- Testing Considerations for lack of Mic access:
+    When testing locally with Docker running both services you can test the Display and the API connectivity and response by hitting the test url http://localhost:3000/simulate-voice to send the test audio file to the Shazam API.
+You can then see the Express service update the Display with the album artwork at http://localhost:3000/.

 ## Customizing the Display Template